mkhanyisig/Visualizing-the-impact-of-HIV-AIDS-in-Southern-Africa/README.md

 CS251 (SP17): Data Analysis and Visualization

+course summary
+Built an application using python that can visualize data sets in 3D coordinate.
+Implemented data analysis functions including PCA analysis, regression, clustering and machine learning

 Project 9 Final GUI demonstration: Investigating the dynamics of HIV & AIDS impacts on Southern African communities

 20 May 2017